 Studies have shown that people who are obese often have low blood levels of vitamin D. Body fat traps vitamin D, making it less available to the body.
 It's not clear whether obesity itself causes a low vitamin D level or if it's the other way around.
 But one small study of dieters suggests that adding vitamin D to a calorie-restricted diet may help overweight people with low vitamin D levels lose weight more easily.

 Low "D" and Depression

 Vitamin D plays a role in brain development and function.
 One promising study showed that large doses of vitamin D could lessen the symptoms of mild depression.
 But other studies show mixed results.
 The best bet is to talk with your doctor about whether vitamin D could ward off the symptoms of depression.

 How Does Sun Give You Vitamin D?

-When the sun shines on bare skin, your body makes its own vitamin D. This is the major source of vitamin D, but it's not enough for many people.
+Most people get some vitamin D from sunlight.
+When the sun shines on your bare skin, your body makes its own vitamin D. But you probably need more than that.
 Fair-skinned people might get enough in 5-10 minutes on a sunny day, a few times a week.
-But cloudy days, the low light of winter, and the use of sun block (important to avoid skin cancer) all interfere.
+But cloudy days, the low light of winter, and the use of sun block (important to avoid skin cancer and skin aging) all interfere.
 Older people and those with darker skin tones don’t make as much from sun exposure.
 Experts say it's better to rely on food and supplements.

 Dining With Vitamin D